Updated: Sep 30

 This might not be something you would ordinarily do, but over the holidays it is important to do a comparison with what others charge because gift buyers are doing that exact same job.
 Outside of the holidays, you will focus more on the value of your art and what you think it is worth because you are selling mainly to those looking for something for themselves, so cost is less of a factor.

-With gift buyers, whilst still looking for something they think people will like, comparing to other pieces of art will become important in the buying process.
+With gift buyers, whilst still looking for something they think people will like, comparing it to other pieces of art will become important in the buying process.
 In marketing they talk about the purchase drivers of your ideal customer – over the holiday season, these purchase drivers change completely.

 Price becomes a driver because people are looking around a lot more.
 The second increased driver is ego!
 People want to buy something unique that makes them stand out and gets a favorable reaction when someone sees what they have been bought.